JCMexplains/writing-for-success-2023/textbook.md

 navigation aids, enabling colleagues to skim through the document and locate paragraphs that are relevant to them.

-### Using Topic Sentences, Supporting Ideas, and Transitions Effectively
+### Using Topic Sentences, Supporting Ideas, And Transitions Effectively

 Learning how to develop a good topic sentence is the first step toward writing a solid paragraph.
 Once you have composed your topic sentence,